david-wei-01001/david-wei-01001/README.md

 - ⚡ **Fun fact:** When I'm not coding or buried in textbooks, you'll find me lost in the world of books 📚 and cooking 🍳.

 ### Skills:
-- Python/Java/C/C#/Matlab/R
+- Python, Java, C, C#, Matlab, R
-- Proficient in Pytorch/TensorFlow/Unity
+- Proficient in Pytorch, TensorFlow, Unity
 - Experience with prompt design and runtime deployment of chatGPT/Gemini/LlaMa
 - Experience with GPU programming